contentful/ui-extensions-sdk/README.md

-# Contentful Widget SDK Developer Preview
+# Contentful UI Extensions SDK

-The UI Extensions API allows you to extend the [Contentful](https://www.contentful.com) Web Application's entry editor, so that you can build plugins that meet your specific content editing or content management needs.
-It operates on top of any of our current field types, and gives you the power to manipulate its data through an iframe where you can embed custom functionality, styling, integrations or workflows.

-The UI Extensions API is stable but remains under active development so please reach out to us if you intend to use it for business critical operations.
-The purpose of making it available early is to provide early access to upcoming features and make our roadmap more transparent to users, as well as to collect early feedback before releasing, and commiting to support, a brand new API.
+The UI Extensions SDK allows you to customize and extend the functionality of [Contentful](https://www.contentful.com) Web Application's entry editor.
+The editor itself is a container for many "widgets" that enable editors to manipulate the content stored in content fields.
+Widgets' complexity varies.
+They can be simple user interface controls, such as a dropdown, or more complex micro web applications such as our Markdown editor.
+They are decoupled entities from field types, and can be reused (for example using a dropdown widget to edit number or text fields).

+Previously, the Contentful Web Application only offered our core platform widgets as options to manipulate fields' content.
+Now, with the UI Extensions SDK it is possible to create custom widgets to further personalize your users' needs.
+Core widgets and custom widgets are both built on top of the same API, making them virtually identical in functionality with the main difference being that custom widgets are rendered inside a secure iframe.
+The next step in our roadmap is to open source our core widgets to make it even easier to build custom ones.

 Every Contentful user has access to this feature, it is enabled by default, and all requirements to start using it are simply to follow the instructions contained here.